Koźle – castle

 History

-The oldest record of Koźle appeared in 1105 and concerned a castellany located in a earth-timber stronghold on the Odra Island.
-Once again, this stronghold was mentioned in the protective bull of the Wrocław diocese of Pope Hadrian IV from 1155.
-The town was founded by Prince Kazimierz I of Opole in 1222, while the castle itself in Koźle was probably built some time later, around the third quarter of the 13th century, when a brick residential tower was erected, and then (still in the 13th century) a small circuit of defensive walls.
-The castle was mentioned for the first time in written sources in 1283, in a document of prince Kazimierz II, which listed members of the princely crew.
+The oldest record of Koźle appeared in 1105 and concerned a castellany located in a earth-timber stronghold on the Odra Island, burned down during the invasion of Prince Svatopluk of Olomouc.
+Once again, this stronghold was recorded in the protective bull of the Wrocław diocese of Pope Hadrian IV from 1155.
+In 1222, the Koźle castellan (“Nachezlao de Cozli”) was recorded, and Koźle itself was mentioned again in 1239.
+The town was founded in the 1280s, also in this time the brick tower house of the castle was probably built, which was connected to a defensive wall in the late 13th century.
+The castle was recorded for the first time in 1283, in a document of prince Kazimierz II, which, among others, described castellan and castle jurisdiction.

-After Jan II’s death in 1532, the Duchy of Opole, along with Koźle and the castle, was inherited by the margrave of Brandenburg, George Hohenzollern.
-Twenty years later, Emperor Ferdinand I donated them nominally to Queen Isabella of Hungary, and in 1558 he gave them to Otto von Zedlitz of Prochowice.
-On the order of the latter, the imperial builder Georg von Braun came to the castle, who assessed that the stronghold was uninhabitable, and decided that the cost of erecting a new residence would consume no less than 3,000 thalers.
+On the order of Otto von Zedlitz, the imperial builder Georg von Braun came to the castle, who assessed that the stronghold was uninhabitable, and decided that the cost of erecting a new residence would consume no less than 3,000 thalers.
 Four years later, Koźle and the castle were pledged by Jan von Oppersrorff, after which he carried out the necessary repair works and erected a new southern wing and a south-west bastion.
 In the 18th century, the entire town and castle complex was transformed by the Prussians into a great early modern fortress.
 At that time, the older complex was partially destroyed, with further transformations taking place in the 19th century, and even in 1915, when a tenement house was built on the site of a Gothic residential wing.

 Architecture

-At the end of the 13th century, a small courtyard surrounded by a brick wall was situated on the south-eastern side of the tower house.
-It was probably erected from the north-east corner, where the buttress was pulled down and a curtain was erected to the east.
-The circuit was closed quite carelessly, covering the buttress in the south-west corner with a wall almost 2 meters wide.
+At the end of the 13th century, a small courtyard surrounded by a brick wall was situated on the south-eastern side of the tower house, which probably replaced the older wood and earth fortifications that originally surrounded the tower.
+Wall was probably erected from the north-east corner of the tower, where the buttress was pulled down and a curtain was erected to the east.
+The circuit was closed quite carelessly, covering the buttress in the south-west corner of the tower with a wall almost 2 meters wide.
+Unusually, the perimeter wall of the small courtyard was more massive than the wall of the tower itself, whose two walls, northern and western ones, were part of the defensive perimeter of the then castle.

 In the second half of the 14th century, the space around the tower probably became too tight for the prince and his entourage.
 Therefore, it was enlarged by establishing a plateau with dimensions of about 45 × 46 meters, raised by about 4 meters above the surrounding area .
 This space was surrounded by a new wall with rounded corners, with a gate on the south-east side, i.e. from the town side.
 Its brick part was placed on a foundation made of erratic stones, giving the ground floor a thickness of 2.2 meters.
 In the eastern fragment, the curtain of the castle wall was probably connected with the town wall, through an arcade over the moat, separating the prince’s seat from the town.
 The wall was topped with a porch topped with a triangular roof (information from the urbarium from 1578) and probably equipped with battlement.
 Probably as a result of the reconstruction, the older wall and the tower house were demolished.